 Section 8 Rescinding Actions

-Any actions of the State Central Committee may be rescinded or modified by a two thirds vote upon a motion from the floor.
+Any actions of the State Central Committee may be rescinded or modified by a two-thirds (⅔)

 Section 9 Minutes